theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 TODO:
 - support all EXE variants

-Note:
-Most of the code has been processed by Claude (Sonnet 4.6 and 5), so it is highly unoptimized.
+- manual code optimization (almost 80% of the code has been processed by Claude - Sonnet 4.6/5)